mitchs-pretty-awesome-computer-things/mulsid/README.md

 # MULSID
-Mini Unique Lexographically Sortable ID.
+Mini Unique Lexicoographically Sortable ID.
 A short (10 character) ID for improved database efficiency in inserts and storage.
 MULSID is not suitable certain use-cases, as it makes a compromise on randomness to favor shorter ID length.

 ## About